Israel says it's "making the desert bloom" by planting forests. For Palestinians, it's ecocide

 Since there may not be settlers available to move into a cleared-out area at a given moment, such areas are often designated as "state land" or "nature reserves" and reserved for future use.
 "In other words, afforestation was being used as a way of establishing ‘facts on the ground’ and taking over vast areas where no specific plans had been made yet, and no measures had been taken to secure control," the Akevot report said.

-Such designations, as well as the physical presence of trees, concrete barriers and security personnel, often cut off Palestinian residents from areas not under direct Israeli control.
+Such designations, as well as the physical presence of trees, concrete barriers and security personnel, often cut off Palestinian residents from other areas not under direct Israeli control.
 The fragmentation of remaining Palestinian land, organizations like the Palestinian Environmental NGOs Network say, has drastically reduced people's ability to sustain their livelihoods.

 "It is much harder, even impossible, for Palestinians to feed their livestock, to reach areas where crops are grown that are important for their diet, or to even see family members," said Abeer Butmeh, an environmental engineer who works at PENGON.
 "The terraces that Palestinians used for agriculture are divided and wiped out.
 The goal of all this is to falsify the reality of Palestinian nature."